prebid/prebid.github.io/prebid/native-implementation.md

 - viewability tracking

 ### 6.1.
 Impression Tracking
 Prebid supports both methods (`img` and `js`) for impression tracking.
 Publishers just need to specify which method is support for which adUnit.
 This is configured in `adUnit.mediaTypes.native.ortb.eventtrackers`.
-For more details take a look at OpenRTB specs.
+For more details take a look at the [OpenRTB spec](https://www.iab.com/wp-content/uploads/2018/03/OpenRTB-Native-Ads-Specification-Final-1.2.pdf).

 How impression tracking works step by step:
 - When the `window.pbNativeTag.renderNativeAd()` is called, the Prebid Universal Creative will request OpenRTB response from Prebid.js (via postmessage).